 - Number at least five, be written in small caps, in any order, and separated by semi-colon.

-Writing the Introduction, Theoretical Framework, Results, Discussions and Conclusions Sections
+Writing the Introduction, Theoretical Framework, Method, Discussions and Conclusions Sections

 The Theoretical Framework: In research articles, this section clearly outlines the perspective(s) from which the research is being done, and the specific theories and key concepts on which it is based.
 In addition, it includes a synthesis of similar studies conducted on the subject in the context of the study and around the world, and a summary of the main issues surrounding the topic under discussion.